 - [a] The Company is authorised to issue an unlimited number of common shares. - [b] In June of 2014, the Company enacted a Share Consolidation (the "Consolidation") whereby ten (10) preconsolidation common shares were exchanged for one (1) post-consolidation common share.
 After the Consolidation, issued and outstanding common shares totalled approximately 14,407,180 shares.
 As a result of the Consolidation, the warrants and stock options that were outstanding at the time were also reduced in number by a factor of ten and their associated exercise prices were adjusted by a multiple of ten.
 The numbers of outstanding common shares reflected in these financial statements have been retroactively adjusted to give effect to the Consolidation.
-This adjustment affects the weighted average number of common shares and the associated loss per share calculations, among other share-related figures. - [c] In January 2015, the Company issued 50,000 common shares as the result of the conversion of convertible debentures with a face value of \$10,000. - [d] To date, the Company has not paid dividends on its common shares.
+This adjustment affects the weighted average number of common shares and the associated loss per share calculations, among other share-related figures. - [c] In March 2016, the Company issued 50,000 common shares as the result of the conversion of convertible debentures with a face value of \$10,000. - [d] In April 2016, the Company issued 17,306 common shares as the result of the exercise of employee stock options. - [e] In May 2016, the Company issued 27,477 common shares as the result of the exercise of employee stock options. - [f] To date, the Company has not paid dividends on its common shares.